MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/system-requirements.md

 -   If you are using Exchange 2007 Service Pack 1 or greater with Exchange Web Services, the Autodiscover service must be enabled to connect to the Exchange server.

--   The email functionality in [!INCLUDE[prodshort](../includes/prodshort.md)] supports the following document types.
-Depending on the document type and the email service, Microsoft Word 2013 or later and Word templates for [!INCLUDE[prodshort](../includes/prodshort.md)] are required.
+-   The email functionality in Dynamics GP supports the following document types.
+Depending on the document type and the email service, Microsoft Word 2013 or later and Word templates for Dynamics GP are required.

 | File format | Word 2013         | Word templates | Web Client    |
 |-------------|-------------------|----------------|---------------|